Lewis Thomas (footballer, born 1997): Forest Green Rovers

 On 19 June 2018, Thomas signed a two-year contract with Forest Green Rovers, who were about to embark on their first season in the English Football League.
 He was the third goalkeeper to join the Green that summer, with goalkeeping coach Pat Mountain also bringing in James Montgomery and Robert Sánchez.
 He made his debut in professional football on the opening day of the 2019–20 season, keeping a clean sheet in a 1–0 win over Oldham Athletic at The New Lawn on 3 August.
 He signed a new contract with Forest Green Rovers in November 2019.

 Bristol City

-On the 29 September 2023, Thomas joined Bristol City on a free transfer, to cover for injured Harvey Wiles-Richards, for the remainder of the 2023-24 season.
+On the 29 September 2023, Thomas joined Bristol City on a free transfer, to cover for injured Harvey Wiles-Richards, for the remainder of the 2023–24 season.
 On the 22 March 2024, Thomas joined Bromley F.C. on loan until the end of the 2023/2024 season.
+On 22 May 2026, Bristol City announced it had exercised an option to extend the player's contract to the end of the 2026/27 season.